santagoy/san-tagoy-xyz/content/games/southern-sky/encounters.md

 During the **Misc** phase, resolve all other actions.
 If in a grapple, you can pin or attack again in melee.
 Once someone is pinned in a grapple, the victor may choose to exit the grapple or keep the loser pinned and helpless.

 During the **Morale** phase, monsters and non-characters may have their morale tested to resist fleeing poor odds.
-Players determine if their characters flee.
+Players decide if their characters flee.

 ## Turn Undead